English | Español

-Accidents often happen in the holidays because people are in too much of a hurry or get distracted.
+Accidents often happen during the holidays because people are in too much of a hurry or get distracted.
 Drive safely.
 Keep supervising your children.
 Stay aware.

-Vietnamese Buddhist monk, philosopher and author Thich Naht Han suggests using the time while you are waiting for red lights as a chance to enjoy breathing slowly and deeply with full focus.
+Vietnamese Buddhist monk, philosopher, and author Thich Nhat Hanh suggests using the time while you are waiting for red lights as a chance to enjoy breathing slowly and deeply, with full focus.

 Be aware of your emotional triggers and decide to practice managing them.
 Remember that you might not be able to control what the difficult people in your life say or do, but you can control your response.

-Families and friends getting together can so exciting that people forget to respect personal boundaries.
+Getting together with family and friends can be so exciting that people forget to respect personal boundaries.
 Remind children that touch for affection and games should be the choice of BOTH people, safe, and allowed by the adults in charge.

 Remember that the biggest gifts that adults can give children don’t come in packages.
 Your job is not to give the children in your life what they want, but to give them what they truly need.

-through supporting good causes, connecting with organizations, and through your religious or spiritual community.
+Getting involved in your community can include supporting good causes, connecting with organizations, or participating in religious or spiritual communities or other groups that are meaningful to you.
 Doing something to help someone else is one of the best ways to feel good about yourself.

 If things don’t go as well as you hope, be nice to yourself.
 Do your best.
 Learn from your mistakes.
 Try to keep your sense of perspective.